CouncilofLorien/counciloflorien.github.io/docs/cards/T/the-reach-of-ulmo.md

 > Permanent-event
 >
 > {: .hazard-text .black-text .p-2 }
 > > The roll required to move between adjacent Under-deeps sites is increased by 2.
-In addition, cancels the effect of _Great Ship_ and _Ford_.
+In addition, cancels the effects of _Great Ship_ and _Ford_.
 May be played when an Under-deep site is revealed as a new site card (before the roll is made).
 Discard when any play deck is exhausted **or** when an Under-deeps site is reached from another Under-deeps site **or** at the end of the turn after _Great Ship_ or _Ford_ was played.
 Cannot be duplicated.
 >